ntoll/ntoll.github.io/posts/chicken.md

 It's easy to make innocuous claims like, "good technical writing is clear, coherent and engaging; bad documentation is the opposite ~ complicated, chaotic and opaque".
-Yet trying to pin down terms like "clear" "coherent" or "engaging" is a slippery exercise and, ultimately, a matter of personal taste.
+Yet trying to pin down terms like "clear", "coherent" or "engaging" is a slippery exercise and, ultimately, a matter of personal taste.

 A more nuanced approach would say diversity of voices and perspectives is at play here, and _it's important to always keep this in mind_.
 Every reader